marcoromanelli-github/docs/jobs/scheduling-optimization.md

 ### Resource Availability

 The required resources may not be available at the moment.
 Jobs might have to wait longer for sufficient resources to free up.
 Resources are allocated to accounts through the fairshare mechanism.
-I.e., accounts have a number of shares that determine their entitled resources.
+I.e., accounts have a number of shares that determine their entitled resource allocation.
 The number of resources that a given job may consume is also constrained by the job's QoS policy.

 ## Are Slurm accounts the same as Star HPC user accounts?